 Frequently asked questions

-What is a good beverage/food ratio for coffee concepts?
+What beverage-to-food ratio works for most coffee concepts?

-How do I prevent waste with more food focus?
+How do I reduce food waste while building my food program?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source